10 Best Beaches in Goa for Peace-Loving Travelers

 Also read: Destination Agonda Beach: A Backpackers Paradise In Goa

-Cavelossim Beach is a small stretch of beach 11 kilometres south of Colva beach.
-South of Cavelossim beach is the Mobor beach, that currently boasts of five-star resorts like the Leela Beach Resort.
+Cavelossim Beach is a small stretch of beach 11 kilometers south of Colva Beach.
+South of Cavelossim Beach is Mobor Beach, which boasts five-star resorts like the Leela Beach Resort.

 Both beaches are not very crowded and there aren’t too many beach shacks here.
 Mobor has a fishing village with a small lagoon near the mouth of a river, and it’s fun to watch the seagulls that come to feast on the fish drying on the sand.

-Which are your favourite beaches of Goa?
+So which are your favorite beaches in Goa?
 Do share your own in the comments below.

 This article was published in the Winter/Spring 2014 issue of Canadian World Traveller Magazine.